Syndicated cleaning services

-To enquire about the Spotless contract, email the contact at NZ Post (lead agency in the contract) stated on the right of the NZGP webpage.
+To enquire about the Spotless contract, email the contact at the Ministry of Justice (lead agency in the contract) stated on the right of the NZGP webpage.
 They will send an NDA for you to sign and return.

-When your school has submitted a signed NDA, the contract’s lead agency will send you further information about their syndicated contract and inform you of supplier contact details.
+When your school has submitted a signed NDA, the contract’s lead agency will send you more information about their syndicated contract and inform you of supplier contact details.

 See advice on specifying your requirements on the pages below.

 Neither syndicated contract specifies that the living wage is paid to cleaning staff.
-Therefore, it is recommended that schools specify their requirement that their contracted supplier pays their staff the minimum hourly wage stated in the collective agreement which is intended for cleaners employed-in house, for the their time spent providing services to the school.
+Therefore, we recommend that you specify in your requirements that their contracted supplier pays their staff the minimum hourly wage stated in the collective agreement which is intended for cleaners employed-in house, for the their time spent providing services to the school.
 This can be incorporated into the supplier's pricing.

 Evaluate the offers made by supplier(s), including their pricing and other factors which may be important to your school.

 Cleaning suppliers are given the same set of requirements and are likely to pay their staff the same/similar rate, which will often result in quoted prices being comparable.
 Often, any difference in price is a result of the supplier’s productivity estimation (prediction of how long it will take for cleaning staff to meet your requirements).

 Once you have reviewed the offer(s) and confirmed your preferred syndicated cleaning supplier, ask the supplier to complete the syndicated contract supplements 1-6.